 Nashville’s real estate market is hot right now, and it can be tough to find a house.
 At Felix Homes, we help people in Middle Tennessee buy and sell homes for a lower commission.
-We’ve come up with 16 tips to consider before buying a house in the greater Nashville area.
+If you're considering living in Tennessee, check out our 16 tips to consider before buying a house in the Nashville area.

 Tip 1: Clean Up Your Financial Profile

 Before you can even start looking at houses, you have to work towards getting pre-approved by a mortgage lender.
 That begins with your finances.
 Look at your savings, credit history, and upcoming expenses.
 Lenders will consider your debt-to-income ratio so reduce your debt as much as possible before pursuing a loan.
 Consider paying down those credit card bills or student loans.
 You want to get the best rate possible when you finally talk to a lender.